semiprime/pygenda/docs/Contributing.md

 ------------
 Code fixes/additions are welcome.
 If you need some ideas:

-* Add an "Attendees" field to the Entry Properties Dialog.
+* Add a "URL" or an "Attendees" field to the Entry Properties Dialog.

-* Add a "Long description" or "Attendees" field to the Event Dialog (or any other property that you find useful).
+* Add a "URL" or an "Attendees" field to the Event Dialog (or a field for any other property that you find useful).

 * Update the "Today" marker at midnight (or if the date changes).